 We understand that making climate-related disclosures consistent with the recommendations of the Task Force on Climate-related Financial Disclosures ("TCFD") is also an important step in our growth and development and we take it very seriously.
-However, for the financial year ended 31 December 2022, the Group was focused on conducting a study with our subcontractors to understand their approach to preserving the ecosystem.
+However, for the financial year ended 31 December 2023, the Group was focused on conducting a study with our subcontractors and suppliers to understand their approach to preserving the ecosystem.
 On top of that, our customers' opinions are invaluable in shaping our future actions.
-Therefore, for the financial year ending 31 December 2023, the Group will focus on seeking their thoughts on climate-related risks and opportunities in regard to our industry.
-The subcontractors' and customers' input will help us gather the right resources and ensure adequate preparation such that we are able to make the relevant climate-related disclosures in the annual report for the financial year ending 31 December 2023 in a meaningful manner.
+Therefore, for the current year, the Group will work with consultants and also obtain relevant stakeholders' input to help us gather the right resources and ensure adequate preparation so that we are able to make the relevant climate-related disclosures in the annual report for the financial year ending 31 December 2024 in a meaningful manner.